-Charge misidentification: As described in Section 8.2, a flat 30% rate uncertainty is applied to the charge flip contribution, and the systematic is correlated across years.

-Nonprompt estimation: Several sources of uncertainties are associated with the nonprompt estimation.
+- Charge misidentification: As described in Section 8.2, a flat 30% rate uncertainty is applied to the charge flip contribution, and the systematic is correlated across years. - Nonprompt estimation: Several sources of uncertainties are associated with the nonprompt estimation.
 The first source corresponds to the uncertainty in the measurement of the probability for nonprompt leptons to pass the tight selection.
 As described in Section 8.1, this measurement involves performing a fit to a discriminating variable; the fit is performed in three ways, and the envelope of the results (including the statistical uncertainties) is taken as the uncertainty.
 This envelope uncertainty is fully correlated across all p_T and η bins in the fit.
 To account for effects that are not fully correlated across these variables, we also include two additional sources of uncertainty that cover the most extreme variations across the p_T bins and across the η bins.
 After the measurement has been performed, the results are compared against results obtained with MC simulations, and the residual differences are covered with an additional closure uncertainty (a separate closure uncertainty is considered for each UL period).

 In summary, the systematic uncertainty on the nonprompt estimation includes seven total nuisance parameters corresponding to the envelope uncertainty, the envelope p_T uncertainty, the envelope η uncertainty, and the four closure uncertainties.
-In addition to these seven systematic uncertainties, the statistical uncertainty of the AR is also included (using the Combine tool's autoMCStats functionality [69]).
+In addition to these seven systematic uncertainties, the statistical uncertainty of the AR is also included (using the Combine tool's autoMCStats functionality [68]).

 Diboson N{jet} : This systematic is derived from the 3l control region to account for the under-prediction of the MC for the high-jet-bin yields.
 To derive the uncertainty for each jet bin, we calculate the factor by which the diboson contribution would need to be scaled in order for the prediction to match the data; a linear function is then fit to this set of points, and we evaluate the linear function to find the uncertainty factor in each jet bin.
-For a given bin, the up/down shifts are determined by taking the difference between the diboson contribution and the diboson contribution scaled by the uncertainty factor.
+For a given bin, the size of the shift is determined by taking the difference between the diboson contribution and the diboson contribution scaled by the uncertainty factor.
+The uncertainty is applied is then applied symmetrically (i.e. the up and a down variations are of equal magnitude).
 This systematic is applied only to the diboson process.
-The systematic is correlated across years.
+This systematic is correlated across years.

-Missing parton: As described in Section 3.2.1, an additional additional uncertainty is applied to the single-top processes, which are not generated with an additional parton.
+- Missing parton: As described in Section 3.2.1, an additional additional uncertainty is applied to the single-top processes, which are not generated with an additional parton.
 This uncertainty is computed by comparing the N{jet} distribution of the private LO EFT samples (reweighted to the SM) against the centrally produced NLO samples listed in Table A.10.
 The missing parton systematic is taken to be the up/down shift required to cover the difference between the samples (such that when the missing parton uncertainty is included in quadrature with the other systematics, the difference between the samples is fully covered by the total uncertainty).
-The systematic is correlated across years.

-9.3 Theoretical systematic uncertainties

-Renormalization and factorization: The renormalization and factorization scales (μ_R and μ_F , respectively) are fluctuated up and down by a factor of 2.
+The systematic is correlated across years. - 9.3 Theoretical systematic uncertainties - Renormalization and factorization: The renormalization and factorization scales $(\mu{\rm R} \text{ and } \mu{\rm F}, \text{ respectively})$ are fluctuated up and down by a factor of 2.
 The weights for each variation are computed by the event generator during the production of the sample.
 As described in Section 9.1, these weights are calculated at the starting point of the sample.